 I quickly found the “blog aware static site generator” call Jekyll, but since I’ve never used Ruby I wasn’t sure how to get started.
 If you’re in this boat, check-out Barry Clark’s project called Jekyll Now.
 The basic idea is to fork an existing repository with a functioning Jekyll site, and then customize it to make it your own.

 Most platforms have galleries showcasing theme designs and Jekyll is no different.
 I quickly found Michael Rose and his Skinny Bones theme.
-I hacked away at that for a few days trying to get it to conform to the basic design of my existing theme, but ultimately wasn’t getting where I wanted to go.
+I poked at that for a few days trying to get it to conform to the basic design of my existing theme, but ultimately wasn’t getting where I wanted to go.

 After spending enough time with other themes to understand the system, I decided to scrap the whole thing and start fresh.
 I knew the design I wanted was going to be unlikely to come from hacking at a pre-built theme.